eph-adm/StudentPerformancePredictionGUI/README.md

 # StudentPerformancePredictionGUI
+## Introduction
-This is machine learning learning based GUI for predicting high school students performance for the next semester for five courses: English, Math, Biology, Physics, and Chemistry.
+This is machine learning learning based GUI for predicting high school students' performance for the next semester for five courses: English, Math, Biology, Physics, and Chemistry.